 Instead, look for subtle touches.
 Place a sign with your logo, or create a hashtag and include that somewhere.

-On the topic of hashtags, Kier believes they are very important.
+Kier believes that is is very important to know how to use hashtags on Instagram.
 “There always needs to be one hashtag that defines the retailer.
 The hashtag should be very simple, short, and to the point.”

 Free Reading List